 3 As an alternative to satellite manufacturing or procurement and launch agreements, evidence of guaranteed funding arrangements for the implementation of the project would be accepted.
 The notifying administration is responsible for authenticating the evidence of these arrangements and for providing such evidence to other interested administrations in furtherance of its obligations under this Resolution.

 MOD

-RESOLUTION 750 (Rev.WRC-15)
+RESOLUTION 750 (Rev.WRC-19)

 Compatibility between the Earth exploration-satellite service (passive) and relevant active services

-The World Radiocommunication Conference (Geneva, 2015),
+The World Radiocommunication Conference (Sharm el-Sheikh, 2019),

 …